Yosuke-workvivo/Workvivo-SIEM/workvivo-SIEM-nodejs/README.md

 ## License

-This project is for demonstration purposes.
-Check with Workvivo for API usage terms and conditions.
+This tool is provided as-is for demonstration purposes.
+Please ensure you have proper authorization to access Workvivo SIEM data before use.

 ## Support